ducksrfr/mac_admin/okta-workflows/readme.md

 ## Parsing the Okta Syslog

 This collection of flows contains a parent and multiple child flows to parse extraneous data from the Okta syslog.
-This is helpful when other teams ask for reports on a regular basis.
+This is helpful when other stakeholders and teams ask for reports on a regular basis.

-The Google API does not allow you to dynamically generate new sheet or worksheet IDs, which makes report generation diffcult.
-The multiple child flows in this collection will import the Okta syslog data into a Workflows table where it is parsed before sending out to a Google Sheet.
+The Google API does not allow you to dynamically generate new sheet or worksheet IDs, which makes generating reports in Google Sheets cumbersome.
+The multiple child flows in this collection will import the Okta syslog data into a Workflows table where it is parsed before sending to Google Sheets.

 ## Available Flows